top of page

 Doctoral Researcher

 Vardhman completed Bachelor's in Civil Engineering and MTech in Water Resource and Environmental Engineering from Savitribai Phule Pune University.
-His research interests include Water and Wastewater treatment, Desalination and Brine management, Solid waste management and green building products.
-He has been awarded "Swachhta Saarthi Fellowship" for the year 2021-2022 by the principal scientific advisor office under Govt. of India.
 At IISc, his doctoral research focusses on water filtration and treatment using engineered porous materials.

 Ashu.jpg